The Kosher Hub – Find the Best Kosher Foods Online

 "Answer us, O Lord, answer us, on this day of our fast..."

-Havdalah after Tisha B'Av: When Tisha B'Av ends, a brief Havdalah is recited over a cup of wine or grape juice — but without the spices or candle that are normally part of Shabbat Havdalah.
-This marks the end of the fast and return to weekday life.
+Havdalah after Tisha B'Av: When Tisha B'Av ends, a brief Havdalah is recited over wine or grape juice — but without the spices or candle of the regular Shabbat Havdalah.
+This marks the end of the fast and the return to weekday life.

 🗓️ The Three Weeks & the Nine Days